The body loves its breath.

 In Rishikesh, J found a rare and special teacher in Swami P. Saraswati.
 He taught J that yoga practice was not a linear progression towards some unknown thing, but rather a process of learning how to take care of yourself.
 Back in NY, J stopped going to regular group classes and devoted himself to a self-practice, ultimately finding his way to an entirely therapeutic orientation in the tradition of TKV Desikachar and T Krishnamacharya, the "teacher of teachers".

 In 2007, After more than a decade as a popular teacher at various schools in Manhattan and Brooklyn, J founded Abhyasa Yoga Center in Brooklyn, NY.
 AYC was created to provide a home for yoga practice that adapts to individual needs.
+After 10 years in Brooklyn and two daughters, the winds of change brought J. to the Lehigh Valley, PA.
+90 minutes outside of NYC.
+In 2018, J. opened a small studio in a loft space in the Cigar Factory in Allentown, PA from which he teachers small classes and produces his podcast and videos.

 J’s blog and essay writing can be found at jbrownyoga.com